-Should you want this option then it must be specified at the time that your EnviroStart is ordered,
+This option must be specified at the time that the EnviroStart is ordered.

-6.22 PHASE LOSS DETECTION (2.2kW - 800kW)
+6.22 PHASE LOSS DETECTION (5.5kW - 800kW)

 As part of its power-up system integrity checks the EnviroStart software evaluates the continuity of both input supplies and also feeds to the motor and reports any functional phase or continuity loss with the yellow LED 1 flashing five times followed by a 1s period.
 (It should be remembered that normally, the control PCB of the EnviroStart is powered, via a transformer, from two of the input phases and as such if one of these phases is missing then the PCB will remain un-powered and no feedback will be given).